-4.5 WARD-BASED NEEDS AND PRIORITIES
+4.5 WARD-BASED NEEDS AND UNFUNDED PRIORITIES

 The following table lists the five prioritised needs of each of the 33 wards.
-These, except for Wards 17, 21, 23, 28-30 and 32, are the ward-based needs identified and prioritised by the relevant communities during the public participation process in November 2022 and which concluded in March 2023.
-Please note that all wards will be afforded the opportunity to verify/review these needs in April 2023.
+These are the ward-based needs identified and prioritised by the relevant communities during the public participation process in November 2022 and which concluded in March 2023.

-Prioritised Needs per Ward Ward Prioritised need 1 Additional cemetery for Roodepan Lerato park toilets and water Provision and maintenance of recreational facilities (community hall &amp; sports grounds) Pump station to be upgraded.
-Provide and upgrade houses in White City Paving of roads required.
+Prioritised Needs per Ward Ward Prioritised need 1 Additional cemetery for Roodepan Lerato park toilets and water Provision and maintenance of recreational facilities (community hall & sports grounds) Pump station to be upgraded.
+Provide and upgrade houses in White City 6.
+Paving of roads required.7.
 Maintenance of the flats.
 2 Upgrade pump stations in White City and Eagle Street.
 Provide additional land for cemetery.
-Pave the following streets: Finch, Weaver, Seeduif, and Parakiet and reseal white city &amp; Erwe streets Upgrade Sonny Leon library and build community hall Upgrade Korhaan sports field and Albatros Park &amp; a new park in White City.
+Pave the following streets: Finch, Weaver, Seeduif, and Parakiet and reseal white city & Erwe streets Upgrade Sonny Leon library and build community hall Upgrade Korhaan sports field and Albatros Park & a new park in White City.
 3 Existing houses to be rebuild and shacks in Home Valley.
 Provide new houses (replace homevalley shacks).
 Paving of roads required.
 Build community clinic.
 Provide satellite police station.
 Library to be renovated and restored.
 4 Provision of housing Pave the following streets: Zenzele, Otto, Ramorwa, Peme, Itumeleng, Magashula and Schularo.
 Provide water and sanitation at informal settlements.
 Complete renovations at old age home.
 Provide parks for recreation in Mphela and Thole Streets.
 5 Provide high-mast lighting in Hutse Segodi.
 Build storm water channels in Mathibe and Makapane streets.
 Pave Jerry Ma Street.
 Improve and upgrade sanitation network.
 Upgrade Percival Jas Park.
 6 Pave roads and fix potholes (including a speedhump in Goitsemang street).
 Provide high-mast lighting.
 Upgrade and repair sanitation and stormwater drainage network.
 Build a community hall and other recreational facilities.
-Maintenance of the clinic (solar lighting and security to avoid theft and break-ins) 7 Build a sports complex.
-Provide service centre at Masiza Flak.